The work of spore eaters

 incidentally is much smaller for a small hole than for a lengthwise

-split, it can be concluded that sporangia with holes and with spores
+split, it may be concluded that sporangia with holes and with spores

 eaten up and dragged out are about as common in the Rhynie chert as